-Easy To Moderate
+Easy to Moderate

-- High Camp Loop (approximately 1.23 miles) :: This gentle trail begins at High Camp, traverses the ridge to the top of the Links Chairlift.
+- High Camp Loop (approximately 1.23 miles) :: This gentle trail begins at High Camp, traverses the ridge to the top of the Mountain Meadow Chairlift.
 Hikers then loop down through the upper mountain’s spacious open bowls to High Camp.
 During the winter this area serves as Squaw Valley’s beginner ski and snowboard slopes.

-Follow the High Camp Loop trail past the Links chairlift and continue until you reach the Gold Coast lift.
+- High Camp to the top of the Gold Coast Chairlift (approximately .92 mile): Follow the High Camp Loop trail past the Mountain Meadow chairlift and continue until you reach the Gold Coast lift.
 This trail offers views of Lake Tahoe, the surrounding mountains and the meadows below.

 Moderate to Difficult

+- High Camp to the top of the Emigrant Chairlift (approximately 1.38 miles, 680’ elevation gain) :: Trail partially marked/still snow.
 This trail offers a stunning 360 degree view of Lake Tahoe and surrounding mountains from the top.
 The historic Watson Monument is located near the top of the chairlift.

+- High Camp to the top of Squaw Peak (approximately 2 miles, 844’ elevation gain) :: Trail partially marked/still snow.
 Follow the trail from High Camp, past the Gold Coast lift and continue up to the top of the Palisades for a view of the Granite Chief Wilderness and Squaw Valley below.

 - High Camp to Shirley Lake & down Shirley Canyon (approximately 3.6 miles, 2,109' elevation loss) :: This is a great half day hike through a mountain canyon that passes by waterfalls and spectacular granite boulders.
 Hikers begin on either the Shirley Lake trail (a dirt road) or the Solitude trail (a narrower single track trail).
-Once the trails meet and you reach Shirley Lake hikers can either hike back up to High Camp and ride the Aerial Tram down for free or hike down the canyon.
+Once the trails meet and you reach Shirley Lake, hikers can either hike back up to High Camp and ride the Aerial Tram down for free or hike down the canyon.
 Please Note: This trail may sometimes be hard to follow, so remember the general rule is to keep the creek on your left side and follow it down until you arrive at the base of the mountain.
 There are also some steep sections to negotiate through the granite so hiking boots are strongly recommended.

-The Thunder Mountain Trail is the perfect hike to explore Squaw Valley from the base to High Camp.
-Hikers can start their adventure at the bottom of the KT-22 lift.
+- Thunder Mountain Trail (approximately 3.2 miles, 2000' elevation gain/loss) :: The Thunder Mountain Trail is the perfect hike to explore Squaw Valley from the base to High Camp.
+Hikers start their adventure at the bottom of the Exhibition chairlift.
 From here you will walk towards the very wide bridge, which is where the route begins.
 The trail is clearly indicated by blue markings.
 Continue on the trail winding up the mountain.
 Your final destination will be just below the paintball fields at High Camp.
 PLEASE NOTE that the Thunder Mountain Trail passes over the summer construction access road.
 Please be aware of vehicle and heavy machinery traffic.
 Do not continue on the summer construction access road as it is closed for hiking.

-- World Cup Trail (approximately .75 miles, 600' elevation gain) :: Use this trail to access the national historic and scenic designated Western States Trail which stretches from Salt Lake City, Utah to Sacramento, California.
+- World Cup Trail (approximately .75 miles, 600' elevation gain) :: Use this trail to access the national historic and scenic designated Western States Trail, which stretches from Salt Lake City, Utah to Sacramento, California.

-Free Guided Hikes
+Free Daily Guided Hikes

 - No reservations necessary

-Guided Hikes Energized by Clif Bar
+- Guided Hikes Energized by Clif Bar

 - Please respect Squaw Valley’s beautiful natural environment by observing all signs and staying on designated trails and roads.
 Do not cut switchbacks.
 Stay out of any construction or roped off areas.